 It is never easy to make the decision to let our pets go… but sometimes it is the best gift we can give them.
 How do you know when it is time?
 What is the process?
 What do you need to do?

 We hope to provide you the answers here and assist you as much as we can in the hardest part of owning a pet.

 Euthanasia, humane death, is a decision almost every pet owner is faced with when the health of their beloved pet is threatened with a terminal or unbearable illness.
 One of our veterinarians can counsel you on when they feel it is best to euthanize your pet rather than continue treatment.
 Euthanasia is generally recommended when treatments are failing to provide relief from the pain and severe symptoms associated with disease, the pet is unable or unwilling to eat or do any “normal” activities, or their condition has deteriorated to the point that it is inhumane to keep them alive.
 Essentially it comes down to quality of life.
 Are they having more bad days than good?
 Ohio State University has an excellent resource about assessing your pet’s quality of life.
 Deciding to end a life is not an easy choice to make, and even with the assistance of the veterinarian, only you can make it.

 Once the decision to euthanize has been made, you will need to consider your options regarding your pet’s remains.
-We offer cremation services through Paws to Remember.
+We offer cremation services through ‘Until We Meet Again‘.
 They offer 3 types of cremation: